MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 For instance, if a user has registered the workflow/plugin to the **Primary Entity** as ```adx_webpage``` in the standard data model, then the code within the workflow/plugin must be modified to ```powerpagecomponent``` and its attributes for the enhanced data model.

+## Known issues

+The migration command is only processing a batch of 5K records from the standard data model to the enhanced data model.